 This is just one example of the consequences of high thyroid hormone levels.
 Other consequences?
 Swift weight loss, high blood pressure, and thinning hair – to name a few.
 When your thyroid hormone levels get too high, you can also experience tremors and an irregular heartbeat – and have a hard time concentrating or sleeping.

 As you can see, high thyroid hormone levels can disrupt your health in many different ways – the frightening aftermath of a thyroid gland gone awry.
 Fortunately, medical researchers and scientists have discovered several different causes of hyperthyroidism (and other common thyroid problems).
-Autoimmune disorders – such as Graves’ disease – can prompt your thyroid to pump out too much thyroid hormones (and is associated with reduced levels of thyroid-stimulating hormone).
+Autoimmune disorders – such as Graves’ disease – can lead to an overactive thyroid that pumps out too much thyroid hormones (and is associated with reduced levels of thyroid-stimulating hormone).
 A malfunctioning pituitary gland can likewise coax your thyroid gland into gushing out too much thyroid hormone.
 Dietary supplements intended for weight loss may also trigger hyperthyroidism TSH levels (low TSH).
 In some cases, a healthcare provider may prescribe thyroid medication to help rebalance hormone levels in the body.

 Remember when we were talking about TSH levels?
 TSH is a hormone released by the pituitary gland that stimulates the thyroid gland to produce more thyroid hormones.
 If your TSH levels are too low, then you may have an overactive thyroid gland – with your body producing too much thyroid hormones, which can lead changes in your body’s metabolism.
 (A low TSH value could also mean that you’re taking too much thyroid hormone supplementation or medication.)
 And if you have high TSH levels, then the reverse is true: you may have an underactive thyroid gland that’s not producing enough hormones.
 (Related: Hypothyroidism vs. hyperthyroidism)

 When TPO antibody (TPOab) levels are found in profuse amounts in your blood, it’s a red flag that your thyroid gland may be malfunctioning because of an autoimmune disorder.
-Not everyone with high TPOab levels has a badly-working thyroid gland, but such elevated levels are a warning sign that a thyroid disorder may be lurking ahead.
+Not everyone with high TPOab levels has a badly-working thyroid gland, but elevated levels are commonly seen in individuals with autoimmune thyroid diseases, such as Hashimoto’s thyroiditis.